Propose a Community Preservation Act Project

-At this time, we invite you to submit projects appropriate to the provisions of the Act that you would like CPAC to consider.
-Please submit proposals to us by Friday, December 6, 2019 at the link below.
+The CPA Application Window closed on September 30, 2022.
 The CPAC will ask the relevant boards, commissions and committees for their input on proposals and encourages applicants to consult with them before submission.
 Typically, we refer open space proposals to the Conservation Commission, recreation proposals to LSSE, historic preservation proposals to the Historical Commission, and community housing proposals to the Amherst Municipal Affordable Housing Trust and the Amherst Housing Authority.

 The Committee expects recipients of funds for Projects to report back in writing annually about the progress of the project.
 Projects must be completed in a timely manner and unspent funds returned to the CPA Fund.

-Proposal Evaluation Criteria:
+Proposal Evaluation Criteria

 - Feasibility of project;